Arthur A. Collins: Space communication

-Computer Systems
+Computer systems

-Arthur Collins' interest in computers predated his company's entry into this field.
-He is known to have traveled in the late 1930s to Iowa State College to visit John V. Atanasoff, the acknowledged inventor of the first digital computer, although unfortunately, no records exist of their discussions.
+Collins's interest in computers predated his company's entry into this field.
 Arthur Collins had predicted in 1957 the need to combine computers with communication, using some of the technology developed as part of KINEPLEX and related work.
 Company sales increased through the 1960s, by 1968 reaching $440,000,000 ($ in today's currency) and employing 24,000.
 With this available capital, Collins Radio entered the computer market in the 1960s.

-Under Collins' supervision, Collins Radio introduced the C8400 computer system, built using rack-mounted circuit cards, an unusual feature for computers of the day.
+Under Collins's supervision, Collins Radio introduced the C8400 computer system, built using rack-mounted circuit cards, an unusual feature for computers of the day.
 A large computer communication center was established in Cedar Rapids in the 1960s, switching reservation data for the airlines, as well as in-house company data, with links to Dallas, Texas, and Newport Beach in California.

 The next generation of C8500 computer used units similar to "black boxes" in avionics as part of a modular design.
 A Process Division was formed that combined the design and manufacture of planar circuit boards into one organization.
 Collins integrated circuits and other microelectronic components were mounted on Collins-built circuit boards.
 Modular construction allowed an easy expansion of computer capability in response to demand and provided benefits in manufacture and maintenance (boxes could be swapped).
-The Process Division and modular construction concepts were revolutionary, examples of the culture of innovation at Collins Radio, and a direct result of Arthur Collins' vision.
+The Process Division and modular construction concepts were revolutionary, examples of the culture of innovation at Collins Radio, and a direct result of Collins's vision.